aycabas/Onboarding-Functions/Tutorial.md

     - Specify schedule as `0 */61 * * * *` and press enter
     - Select **Open in current window** and press enter.

-1. Select **Terminal** from the bar on top and select **New Terminal**.
+1. Select **Terminal** from the menu bar on top and select **New Terminal**.
 Run the following commands in the terminal to install the dependencies:
     ```
     npm install @azure/identity @microsoft/microsoft-graph-client isomorphic-fetch readline-sync
     ```